 Walter Herrmann joined the OAAM as its first-ever resident artist in November 2015.
 Herrmann constructed a massive, native “Earthwork” installation, made of materials found solely within the grounds of the Open Air Art Museum at The Inn at Honey Run.

-Local Holmes County metalworking artists, Jan and Vince Bowden, were commissioned for their piece, The Face of the Nations, a 10 foot tall Native American inspired totem pole, in the summer of 2015, after The Inn’s Proprietor, Jason Nies, discovered the artists through their local store, Bowden Bells & Garden Art.
-The installation is made of recycled steel, aluminum and other metals and was introduced at its grand opening ceremony in November of 2015.
+Local Holmes County metalworking artists, Jan and Vince Bowden, were commissioned for their piece, The Face of the Nations, a 10-foot-tall Native American-inspired totem pole, after The Inn’s proprietor, Jason Nies, discovered the artists through their local store, Bowden Bells & Garden Art.

-Julie Warther is the Regional Coordinator for the Haiku Society of America.
-When she approached The Inn at Honey Run about hosting a Haiku Walk, collaborations began for the first ever Holmes County Open Air Art Museum installation and the main feature for the Grand Opening Ceremony of the Open Air Art Museum.
-At the ceremony on September 17, 2015, Julie led a 2 hour tour along the haiku path, a brand new trail through the hills, meadows, and forests of our beautiful property.
-Along the path were 30 large stones placed into the ground upon which hung the individual haiku poems engraved on steel plates in the shape of a ginkgo leaf by local metal sculptors.
-Poems were presented in both English and traditional Japanese characters.
+When Julie Warther, Regional Coordinator for the Haiku Society of America, approached The Inn at Honey Run about hosting a Haiku Walk, collaborations began for the first-ever Holmes County Open Air Art Museum installation and the main feature for the Grand Opening Ceremony of the Open Air Art Museum.